top of page

 People spout the Joyce connection a lot too and I never got on with that dude so I dunno, but I also think “stream of consciousness” doesn’t automatically make you Joycean, at least I hope not.
 I saw more of another son of Erin, Sam Beckett, but again that was just in the stocatto prose, which in itself is not an authorial style.
 Put Murphy up to this book and the two are apples and oranges.

-And as for the marxist rumblings… a $30 hardback about bourgeoise promiscuity, which unintentionally wraps up a lot of pretty much toxic elements and sells them as liberal intelligentsia, seems pretty much Patriarchy 101.
+And as for the marxist rumblings… a $30 hardback about bourgeoise promiscuity, which unintentionally wraps up a lot of toxic elements and sells them as liberal intelligentsia, seems pretty much Patriarchy 101.

 So who is it for you?
 Wayne or Sally?